Robert Novak: Final years

-On July 23, 2008, Novak received a police citation for failing to yield a right of way to an 86-year-old pedestrian, Don Clifford Liljenquist, who was struck by Novak's 2003 Corvette in slow-moving traffic and taken to a hospital, where he was treated for minor injuries.
-Novak drove approximately one block from the scene before being flagged down by a cyclist who had witnessed the accident and then called police.
+On July 23, 2008, Novak received a police citation for failing to yield a right of way to an 86-year-old pedestrian, Don Clifford Liljenquist, who was struck by Novak in slow-moving traffic and taken to a hospital, where he was treated for minor injuries.
+Novak left the scene of the crash, driving approximately one block from the scene before being flagged down by a cyclist who had witnessed the collision and then called police.
 He said that he was unaware that a collision had occurred until being informed by eyewitnesses.
 This is likely to be accurate, as it is typical in patients with nondominant (usually right-sided) brain tumors that cause left-sided visual problems (including visual neglect), which Novak had ("I have lost not only left peripheral vision but nearly all my left vision").
 The pedestrian was taken to George Washington University Hospital and treated for a dislocated shoulder.
 There were numerous reports from D.C.-area residents that Novak was prone to road rage and had a habit of flipping off motorists; however, he denied that these complaints were true.
 "I'm 77 years old.
 I'm not an aggressive driver anymore." he said shortly after the July 23 incident.
 When asked about his Corvette, Novak replied, "I've been driving them since 1961."

 On July 27, 2008, four days after the car accident, Novak was admitted to Brigham and Women's Hospital in Boston, where he was diagnosed with brain cancer.
 In a written statement given to his publisher, Novak said: "Doctors will soon begin appropriate treatment.
 I will be suspending my journalistic work for an indefinite but, God willing, not too lengthy period."
-Physicians often check for brain tumors in patients who didn't realize they struck something in a car accident, as this can be a focal neurologic sign.
+Physicians often check for brain tumors in patients who did not realize they struck something in a car accident, as this can be a focal neurologic sign.
 Novak tendered his resignation from his column on August 4, 2008, after revealing that the prognosis on his tumor was considered "dire".
 Later that month, he began writing new opinion columns for Creators Syndicate.

 On February 4, 2009, Novak announced in his newsletter, the Evans-Novak Political Report, that the biweekly newsletter would be coming to an end due to his illness.
 The newsletter, started four years after the column, had been published continuously since 1967.